MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 To provide a secure service, connectors have to authenticate toward the service, and the service has to authenticate toward the connector.
 This authentication is done using client and server certificates when the connectors initiate the connection.
 This way the administrator’s username and password are not stored on the connector machine.

 The certificates used are specific to the application proxy service.
-They get created during the initial registration and are automatically renewed by the connectors every couple of months.
+They are created during the initial registration and automatically renewed every couple of months.

-After the first successful certificate renewal the Microsoft Entra application proxy connector service (Network Service) has no permission to remove the old certificate from the local machine store.
-If the certificate has expired or it won't be used by the service anymore, you can delete it safely.
+After the first successful certificate renewal, the Microsoft Entra application proxy connector service (Network Service) has no permission to remove the old certificate from the local machine store.
+If the certificate expires or won't be used by the service, you can delete it safely.

 To avoid problems with the certificate renewal, ensure that the network communication from the connector towards the [documented destinations](application-proxy-add-on-premises-application.md#prepare-your-on-premises-environment) is enabled.